hiren1407/UpSkilled-Frontend/README.md

 Assignments: Manage assignments, including creating, viewing, and grading submissions.
 Course Management: Employees can view course details and syllabi, as well as access modules and grades.
 Responsive Design: The application is designed to work seamlessly on various devices.

-Technologies Used
+Technologies Used-
 React: For building the user interface.
 React Router: For handling routing and navigation within the application.
 Redux: For state management.
 Axios: For making HTTP requests to the backend API.
-CSS: For styling the application.
+TailwindCSS: For styling the application.
 JavaScript: For application logic.

-Usage
+Usage-
 Component Overview
 The application consists of several key components, including: